Taxing Long Island

 Share:

-A former school bus driver in the Islip Union Free School District is set to face a judge later today for the first time since his shocking sex abuse arrest came to light earlier this month.
+A former school bus driver in the Islip Union Free School District faced a judge for the first time since his shocking sex abuse arrest came to light earlier this month.

 Germis Santos, 37, has been charged with second-degree sexual conduct against a child under the age of 13, third-degree sexual abuse and endangering the welfare of a child.